buz321/AWS/AWS Solution Architect.md

 Sticky sessions use cookies to help the client maintain a connection to the same instance over a cookie's lifetime

 ## ECS vs EKS

+## Cross-origin resource sharing (CORS)
+Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in <U>one domain<U> to interact with resources in a different domain.